How to stop Binge Eating with these 9 helpful steps

 What are the causes and effects of binge eating disorder

-Binge Eating disorder typically starts in adolescence or early twenties.
+Binge Eating disorder typically starts in adolescence or early adulthood.
 There are many factors involved for the disorder to develop.
 Though it can be a coping mechanism for trauma suffered when younger.

 People with binge eating disorder often report accompanying symptoms such as anxiety, depression and or ADHD.